WheteThunger/LimitedDroneRange/README.md

 ## Features

 - Limits how far RC drones can be controlled from computer stations
-- Allows configuring range limts per player using permissions
+- Allows configuring range limits per player using permissions
 - Displays a UI while piloting a drone, showing current and max range, and which changes color near max range

 ## Permissions